-Record your vehicle's identification numbers in the spaces provided.
-Remove the spare key and store in a safe place.
-Your key can be duplicated only by mating a key blank with one of your existing keys.
-If both keys are lost, the complete lock assembly must be replaced.
+Record your Vehicle's identification numbers in the spaces provided, Remove the spare key and store in a safe place.
+Your key can be duplicated only by mating key blank with one of your existing keys.
+So if both keys are lost, the complete lock kits have to be replaced.

-1 Vehicle identification number:

-2 Vehicle model number:

-3 Engine serial number:
+- 1 CF400ATR-2S /CF500ATR-2S Vehicle identification number: - 2 CF400ATR-2S /CF500ATR-2S Vehicle identification number: - 3 Vehicle model number: - 4 Engine serial number:

-Technical Specification
+Specification